11 Best Things To Do in Siargao (Travel Guide) 11 Best Things To Do in Siargao (Travel Guide)

 8. Discover Siargao!

 We stopped at a school to have a look inside during their lunchtime.
-We played basketball, they sang songs to us, and we drank coconuts with them.
+We played basketball together, they sang some songs to us, and we had coconuts with them.

 9. Alegria Beach